-Today, approximately 1 in 7 drivers (PDF) in the United States are driving without even basic coverage according to the Insurance Research Council.
+Today, approximately 1 in 8 drivers in the United States are driving without even basic coverage according to the Insurance Research Council.

 The Insurance Research Council has found that the health of the economy has a direct impact on the uninsured motorist rate.
 In tough economic times, drivers tend to test the law more to avoid monthly premiums, and that can have serious consequences for those who are properly insured.